ScQ-Cloud/quafu-runtime/README.md

 ## Document

-If you want know more features about Runtime, Please see the website [docs](https://scq-cloud.github.io/).
+If you want to learn more features about Runtime, Please see the website [docs](https://scq-cloud.github.io/).